Textualize/textual/docs/guide/design.md

 textual colors
 ```

+Inside the preview you can change the theme via the Command Palette (++ctrl+p++), and view the base variables and shades generated from the theme.

-## Theme Reference
+## Theme reference

-Here's a list of the colors defined in the default light and dark themes.
+Here's a list of the CSS variables generated from themes.
+The colors below are from the `textual-light` and `textual-dark` themes.

 !!! note